cloudmanlabs/techadvisory/README.md

         Accenture in vendor evaluation sees the first 5, Vendor Response, Comment and Score Only score col is editable

+## Invited vendors

+This is basically a hack, because if we remove this screen the Selection Criteria subwizard stops working correctly.
+Why?
+No hecking idea.
+So we added a screen that looks like it's useful, which displays the list of invited vendors and gives the ability to add and remove them on projectEdit and accenture.newProjectSetUp.

 # Users